Other finishes available

 When it comes to purchasing your new URBAN, we aim to provide the latest funding solutions available across the marketplace.

-Urban Automotive Ltd is a credit broker, not a lender and as such we work alongside some of the industry’s leading premium lenders which gives us access to some of the best and most comprehensive funding solutions on the market, allowing us the flexibility to structure bespoke packages to suit individual needs and requirements for specialist and modified vehicles.
+Urban Automotive Ltd is a credit broker, not a lender and as such we work alongside some of the industry’s leading premium lenders, allowing us the flexibility to structure bespoke packages to suit individual needs and requirements for specialist and modified vehicles.

 Whichever type of solution you choose, our policy is to treat customers fairly, in line with FCA regulations.